seung-lab/metroem/metroem/make_dataset/README.md

 provide a method to download a stretch of data, but sometimes we want a more specific set of sample.

-To do this, we create a spec file, which details the exact location of each source & target image pair we want to include in our dataset.
+To do this, we create a spec file, which lists the center MIP0 location of each source & target image pair that we want to include in our dataset.
 See [`spec_template.json`](spec_template.json) for the spec convention.